FirelightWP/easy-fancybox/readme.txt

 Basically, it is a fancy way of presenting images, movies, portable documents and inline content on your website.
 For example, if you have scaled-down images in your posts which are linked to the original large version, instead of opening them on a blanc page, FancyBox opens those in a smooth overlay.
 Visit [FancyBox](http://fancybox.net/) for more information and examples.

 = Which version of FancyBox does this plugin use? =

 The same version as this plugin has.
 I aim to keep close pace to FancyBox upgrades and always move to the latest and greates version.
 Please, let me know if I'm lagging behind and missed an upgrade!

 = Where is the settings page? =

 There is no new settings page but there are a few options you can change.
 You will find a new **FancyBox** section on **Settings > Media**.
 To see the default, check out the example under [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/) ...

 = Will a WordPress generated gallery be displayed in a FancyBox overlay? =

 Yes, but _only_ if you used the option **Link thumbnails to: Image File** when inserting the gallery!
 The gallery quicktag/shortcode should look something like `[gallery link="file"]`.

 = Can I make gallery images automatically rotate? =

 Yes.
 There is an Advanced option called "Gallery Auto-rotation" for that.

 = Can I exclude images or other links from auto-attribution? =

 Yes.
 All links with class **nofancybox** that would normally get auto-enabled, will be excluded from opening in a FancyBox overlay.

 `<a href="url/to/fullimg.jpg" class="nofancybox"><img src="url/to/thumbnail.jpg" /></a>`

 = Will a NextGen gallery be displayed in a FancyBox overlay ? =

 It *can* be.
-Switch off any gallery overlay scripts in NextGen and either use the FancyBox Auto-detect feature (turned ON by default for jpg, gif and png files) or set the NextGen option "Effects" to "Custom" and fill the code line field with
+Switch off any gallery overlay scripts in NextGen and either use the FancyBox Auto-detect feature (turned ON by default for jpg, gif and png files) or set the NextGen option "JavaScript Thumbnail effect" to "Custom" and fill the code line field with
 `
 class="fancybox" rel="%GALLERY_NAME%"
 `

 = Can I use ONE thumbnail to open a complete gallery ? =

 It can be done in combination with NextGen Gallery.
-Create a gallery, use the tag `[nggtags gallery=YourGalleryName]` in your page content and configure NextGen to include hidden gallery images.
+There are several ways to set it up.
+Choose which will suit your purpose: limit images per gallery using the shortcode `[nggallery id=x]` or per tag name (accross galleries; you need to set tag name manually => more work but more control) using the shortcode `[nggtags gallery=YourTagName,AnotherTagName]`:

+**A.** Place the shortcode of your choice in your page/post content.

+**B.** Configure NextGen on **Gallery > Options > Gallery settings** to at least have the following options set like this:

+1. Number of images per page: 1
+1. Integrate slideshow: unchecked (optional but advised: use auto-rotation in the FancyBox settings instead)
+1. Show first: Thumbnails
+1. Show ImageBrowser: unchecked
+1. Add hidden images: checked

+**C.** Optional: add a new CSS rule to your theme stylesheet to hide the page browsing links below the gallery thumbnail:
+`
+.ngg-navigation{display:none}
+`

 = Can I display web pages or HTML files in a FancyBox overlay? =